-Mothballs can create opportunities for poisoning when used for pest control or as a deodorizer.
+Mothballs can create opportunities for poisoning when scattered around the house for use as pest control or as a deodorizer.

-One-half of a mothball can be dangerous if swallowed.
-Infants wearing clothes that have been stored in mothballs can absorb the toxins through their skin.
+For some types, as little as half of one mothball can be dangerous if swallowed.
+Infants wearing clothes or swaddled in blankets that have been stored with mothballs can even absorb the toxins through their skin.

-Ingestion of mothballs can produce vomiting, drowsiness, anemia, and kidney damage.
+Ingestion of mothballs may cause vomiting, drowsiness, tremors, blood in the urine, anemia, and kidney damage.

-Inhalation can produce headaches, eye irritation, and nausea.
+Inhalation of mothballs may cause headaches, eye irritation, breathing problems and nausea.

 Call Carolinas Poison Center at 1-800-222-1222 with questions about an exposure or for more information.